UN Chief Warns Against Regional War Over DR Congo At Africa Summit - UrduPoint

 "The ongoing violation of the DRC's territorial integrity will not go unanswered," it warned.

-East and southern African leaders on February 8 called for an "immediate and unconditional" ceasefire within five days, but fresh fighting erupted on Tuesday.

-A meeting of the AU's Peace and Security Council dedicated to the conflict ran late into the evening on Friday, with neither Kagame nor Tshisekedi attending.
+A meeting of the AU's Peace and Security Council dedicated to the conflict ran late into Friday evening, with neither Kagame nor Tshisekedi attending.

-A government source told AFP that Tshisekedi would not be at the summit over the weekend either as he had to "closely follow the situation on the ground in DRC".
+A government source told AFP Tshisekedi would not be at the summit either as he had to "closely follow the situation on the ground".

+In Bukavu, the situation was confused Saturday with local security sources indicating M23 fighters and Rwandan troops were still engaged in securing the city's outskirts.

-AFP journalists in Bukavu reported sporadic gunfire on Saturday, with the streets deserted as residents sheltered inside after reports of overnight looting.
+AFP journalists in Bukavu reported sporadic gunfire, with the streets deserted as residents sheltered inside their homes after reports of overnight looting.

+Looting was reported, particularly in supermarkets and at food reserves stored near the city's main market and in a World Food Programme (WFP) warehouse, according to several witnesses.

 Across the nearby border in Rwanda, AFP reporters in the town of Rusizi said the streets were unusually calm but some gunshots could be heard.